chinamike65/hugo-tuolesi/content/book6/book6en.md

 After the Nyingma Sect, the Kadam Sect was established, followed by the Kagyu Sect and the Sakya Sect.
 These two sects were established at about the same time.

-7. Kagyu School
+##### 7. Kagyu School

-The Kagyu sect is divided into Shangpa Kagyu and Dabo Kagyu.
-The patriarch of Shangpa Kagyu is Kezhiqiongwu.
-He went to India three times and worshipped 150 great siddhis as teachers, and obtained many methods.
-He founded the Shangpa Kagyu Sect in Tibetan areas, lived one hundred and fifty years old, and saved countless sentient beings.
+The Kagyu school is divided into Shangpa Kagyu and Dagpo Kagyu.
+The patriarch of Shangpa Kagyu is Khyungpo Naljor.
+He went to India seven times and studied with 150 great siddhis as teachers, bringing back many teachings from masters such as Niguma, Sukhasiddhi, Rahulaguptavajra, Maitripa and Vajrasana or Abhaya. .
+He founded the Shangpa Kagyu School in Tibet.
+He is said to have lived for 150 years., and saved countless sentient beings.

-Guru Marpa, Venerable Milarepa, and Gampopa are the founders of the Dapo Kagyu School.
+Guru Marpa, Venerable Milarepa, and Gampopa are the founders of the Dagpo Kagyu School.

-Master Marpa went to India three times, met many teachers such as Naropa and Mizhiba, and learned a lot of Dharma.
+Master Marpa went to India three times, and four times to Nepal, met many teachers such as Naropa and Maitripada, and learned a lot of Dharma.

 When Master Marpa first started teaching the Dharma in Tibetan areas, he was not very well-known.
-He taught the Dharma in a small place called Gongtang at that time.
+He taught the Dharma in a small place called Lhodrak.

 At that time, Venerable Milarepa went to Master Marpa to ask for the Dharma.
-At that time, Milarepa had a lot of karma, so Master Marpa asked him to eliminate the karma through hard work.
+Milarepa had a lot of karma, so Master Marpa asked him to eliminate the karma through hard work.

-Milarepa wanted to seek the method of becoming a Buddha in one lifetime, and said to Master Marpa: Master, you teach me the method of becoming a Buddha in one lifetime. to you.
+Milarepa wanted to seek the method of becoming a Buddha in one lifetime, and said to Master Marpa: Master, teach me the method of becoming a Buddha in one lifetime.

 Marpa said: Did you really make offerings?

-He said: "It's really supportive.
+Milarepa said: Really.

 Master Marpa said: Well, from today onwards, your body, speech, and mind are mine.
 Whatever I tell you to do, you should do it.
-From tomorrow, help me build a palace.
+From tomorrow, help me build a tower.

-When Milarepa built the palace halfway, Master Marpa saw it, and found a reason to let him demolish it all.
-After demolishing it, let Milareba rebuild it. many times.
+When Milarepa was halfway through building the tower, Master Marpa saw it, and found a reason to let him demolish it.
+After demolishing it, Marpa ordered Milarepa to rebuild it many times.

-All Milarepa's karma was eliminated through ascetic practice, and after that, he taught the Dharma, including the Dharma of Dhyana, the Six Dharma of Naruo, and the Dharma of Victory Vajra.
+All Milarepa's karma was eliminated through ascetic practice, and after that, he taught the Dharma, including the Dharma of Dhyana, the Six Dharmas of Naropa, and the Dharma of Victory Vajra.

-Then, Venerable Milareba began to retreat and practice, and he became a Buddha in his lifetime.
+Then, Venerable Milarepa began to retreat and practice, and he became a Buddha in his lifetime.

-Venerable Milarepa had two great disciples: Gampopa and Jajumpa.
+Venerable Milarepa had two great disciples: Gampopa and Rechungpa.

-Gampopa is a monk and a great achiever with the most disciples.
+Gampopa was a monk and a great achiever with the most disciples.
 He has all the inheritance of Venerable Milarepa.

 The era of Master Gampopa's teaching was also the most prosperous period of the Kagyu sect.
 Master Gampopa's teaching was to ask everyone not to pursue material life, but to practice with one heart.

 There are many siddhas of the Kagyu sect.
 At that time, half of the Tibetan practitioners were Kagyu sects, half of the Kagyu sects were beggars, and half of the beggars were Mahasiddhas.

-The disciples of Master Gampopa founded the four major sects of Dapo Kagyu: Karma Kagyu, Padrup Kagyu, Caipa Kagyu, and Barong Kagyu.
+The disciples of Master Gampopa founded the four major sects of Dagpo Kagyu: Karma Kamtsang (Karma Kagyu), Phagdru Kagyu, Tshalpa Kagyu, and Barom Kagyu.

-Later, Dapo Kagyu gradually divided into eight sub-sects.
+Later, Dagpo Kagyu gradually divided into Eight Secondary branches.

-The main method of the Kagyu school in the right view is Mahamudra, and the main deities are the Vajrayana, the Hevajra, and the Victory Vajra.
+The main method of the Kagyu school in the right view is Mahamudra, and the main deities are Vajrasana, the Hevajra, and Chakrasamvara.

 8. Sakya

-The Patriarchs of the Sakya Sect are the Five Sakya Patriarchs.
+The founders of the Sakya School are known as the Five Sakya Patriarchs.

-The first patriarch was Kunga Nyingpo, the second patriarch was Sonam Zimo, the third patriarch was Drapa Gyaltsen, the fourth patriarch was Gongga Gyaltsen, and the fifth patriarch was Sakya Phaspa.
+The first patriarch was Sachen Kunga Nyingpo, the second patriarch was Sönam Tsemo, the third patriarch was Jetsün Drakpa Gyaltsen, the fourth patriarch was Chögyal Pakpa, and the fifth patriarch was Sakya Pandita.

-The Five Sakya Patriarchs have handed down many excellent methods, and the most special method is called Daoguo, which is the most excellent in the Sakya sect.
+The Five Sakya Patriarchs have handed down many excellent methods, and the most special method is called Lamdré, or 'Path with Its Fruit', which is the most excellent in the Sakya sect.

 In the past, the Sakya and Kagyu sects still practiced the five great treatises and the thirteen golden methods.

-When the Sakya sect spread to the Yuan Dynasty, the two patriarchs, Gongga Gyaltsen and Sakya Phasepa, became the national teachers of the Yuan Dynasty emperor Kublai Khan.
-Since then, Tibetan Buddhism has spread to the Han region. historically recorded.
+When the Sakya sect spread to the Yuan Dynasty, the two patriarchs, Gongga Gyaltsen and Sakya Pandita, became the national teachers of the Yuan Dynasty emperor Kublai Khan.
+Since then, Tibetan Buddhism has spread to the Han region and is historically recorded.

-Nine, the sect
+9. Jonang School

-The main patriarchs of the Juenang sect were Yumo Mijue Dorje and later Tuppo Xirao Gyaltsen.
-They also handed down a lot of dharmas, the most important dharma being his Kongjian.
+The main patriarchs of the Juenang sect were Yumo Mikyo Dorje and later  Dolpopa Sherab Gyaltsen.
+They also handed down a lot of teachings, the most important dharma being his Kalchakara Teaching.

-Now the Kalachakra taught in various monasteries is mainly the inheritance of the Joonang School.
+Now the Kalachakra taught in various monasteries is mainly the inheritance of the Jonang School.

-In addition, the inheritance of Jue Nang sect empowerment is very rich.
+In addition, the lineage of the Jonang School empowerments is very rich.

-10. Dividend
+##### 10. Chöd (Anuttarayoga Tantra)

-The founder of the Xijie School was Padangpa, who mainly practiced the body method.
+The founder of the Chöd School was Dampa Sangye (Kamalaśīla), who mainly practiced the body method.

 45

-After Patriarch Bodhidharma passed away after showing false appearances in Han, his real body went to Tibet, that is, Padangpa.
+After Patriarch Bodhidharma passed away after showing false appearances in Han, his real body went to Tibet, that is, as Dampa Sangye.

+In the esoteric oral tradition of Tibetan Buddhism, a version of Dampa Sangye's life-story has him traveling to China and teaching there for 12 years, where he was known as Bodhidharma the founder of Zen.
+Dampa Sangye is associated with the Tingri area of Tibet, where he lived for many years.

-Xijie Pai is divided into matrilineal and paternal lineage.
-The matrilineal line was passed down from Padangpa to Maji Lazhun, and the paternal line was passed down to Chitso Jepa.
+Chöd is divided into matrilineal and paternal lineage.
+The matrilineal line was passed down from Dampa Sangye to  Machig Labdrön, and the paternal line was passed down to Kyo Sönam lama and Rampar Serpo.

-11. Gelugpa
+11. Gelugpa School

-I talked about the Nyingma School, Kadam School, Kagyu School, Sakya School, Juenang School, and Sijie School.
+I talked about the Nyingma School, Kadam School, Kagyu School, Sakya School, Jonang School, and Chö School.
 Everyone has some concepts about the various schools of Tibetan Buddhism.
-The last school of Tibetan Buddhism formed, It's the Gelugpa.
+The last school of Tibetan Buddhism to be established is the Gelugpa School.

 The patriarch and founder of Gelugpa is Master Tsongkhapa, who has sixteen unparalleled merits.

-The first merit is that the transformation world is unparalleled.
+1. transformation world is unparalleled.

 Why do we say so?
 Because Master Tsongkhapa is the incarnation of all Buddhas and Tathagatas, the true incarnation of Manjushri, and also the incarnation of Avalokitesvara and Vajrapani Bodhisattva.
 These are the incarnations of Master Tsongkhapa.

-The second is that birth is unparalleled.
+2. Auspicious birth

 As soon as Master Tsongkhapa was born, when cutting the umbilical cord, a drop of blood fell on the ground, and a sandalwood tree grew out of this place.